Andy Daly: Television

 During the late 1990s, Daly appeared frequently in sketches on Late Night with Conan O'Brien and lent his voice to Robert Smigel's "TV Funhouse" cartoons on Saturday Night Live.

 In 2000, Daly joined the cast of MADtv.
 He was a featured player in the show's sixth season and returned as a full cast member the following season.

 He next appeared on television in the main cast of Comedy Central's parody news show Crossballs and later played several different characters on Reno 911!, recurring as "Brad the Friendly Homeowner".
 He also worked as a correspondent on The Showbiz Show with David Spade for all three seasons and as an advocate on both seasons of Lewis Black's Root of All Evil.

 In 2007, Daly appeared as a Benjamin Franklin impersonator in an episode of The Office entitled "Ben Franklin".

 In 2008, Daly joined the cast of the HBO series Eastbound & Down as Terrence Cutler.
-Daly also was the host of the 2008 pilot episode of Match Game.
+That same year, Daly was also the host of a Match Game revival which never aired.

 He made frequent appearances on HBO's The Life and Times of Tim, Adult Swim's Delocated, and IFC's Comedy Bang!
 Bang! as well as Adventure Time, for which he provided the voices of Wyatt and The King of Ooo.
-He is also the voice of Krombopolous Michael on Rick and Morty, and Two-Face on Harley Quinn.
+He is also the voice of Krombopulos Michael on Rick and Morty, and Two-Face on Harley Quinn.

 Daly appeared in the NBC sitcom The Paul Reiser Show, which was a midseason replacement for the 2010–11 television season.
 The show was cancelled after two episodes.

-Starting in 2014, Daly has guest starred in the ABC sitcom Modern Family as Principal Brown and has also played recurring roles on ABC's Blackish, HBO's Silicon Valley and Veep, and NBC's Trial & Error.
+Starting in 2014, Daly had guest starred in the ABC sitcom Modern Family as Principal Brown and has also played recurring roles on ABC's Blackish, HBO's Silicon Valley and Veep, and NBC's Trial & Error.

 From 2014 to 2017, Daly starred in, executive produced, and wrote episodes of the Comedy Central series Review, which he co-adapted from the Australian series Review with Myles Barlow.

-Since 2016, Daly has been the spokesman in commercials for CarMax.
+From 2016 to 2019, Daly appeared in commercials for CarMax.

+In 2025, Daly was cast in the television movie Mountainhead, written by Succession creator Jesse Armstrong.
+The film is scheduled to release the same year May 31, on both HBO and Max.